sighingnow/jekyll-gitbook/_pages/CRM.md

 - Once the plugin activation is completed, click on **Close & Reload Form** button.

 - To verify the plugin activation, from the **Filter navigator** at the upper left side of the window, search for OpenFrame.
-  If you are able to see OpenFrame >> Configurations listed there, then the plugin installation is verified.
+  If you are able to see OpenFrame >> Configurations listed there, the plugin installation is verified.

 ## Part 2: Commit the Update Set & Edit System Properties